-Our Board knows of no matters other than those stated in the accompanying Notice of Annual Meeting of Stockholders that may properly come before the Annual Meeting.
+Our board knows of no matters other than those stated in the accompanying Notice of Annual Meeting of Stockholders that may properly come before the Annual Meeting.
 However, if any other matter should be properly presented for consideration and voting at the Annual Meeting or any adjournments thereof, it is the intention of the persons named as proxies on the enclosed form of proxy card to vote the shares represented by all valid proxy cards in accordance with their judgment of what is in the best interest of Artisan Partners Asset Management.

-Whether or not you expect to attend, we encourage you to read this proxy statement and submit your proxy or voting instructions as soon as possible.
+We encourage you to read this proxy statement and submit your proxy or voting instructions as soon as possible.
 You may vote your shares by internet or, if you received printed proxy materials, by mailing the completed proxy card.
 Please refer to the section "How do I vote?" for detailed voting instructions.